mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 (The Curse of the Mitt, 30/9/11)

 **26:** I was wondering where I could fit in the dog on the roof.
-(Is This Man the G.O.P.’s Best Bet for 2012?, 28/9/11, blog conversation with David Brooks)
+(Is This Man the G.O.P.’s Best Bet for 2012?, 28/9/11, conversation with David Brooks)

 **25:** I don’t want to believe I live in a country that would seriously consider bestowing the nation’s highest office on a man who once drove